djipco/webmidi/README.md

 #### Bower Install

-To install via Bower, simply run the following command in the Terminal (Mac, Linux) or the Command Prompt (Windows) from the root of your project (make sure to correctly capitalize the "W" and the "M" in WebMidi):
+To install via Bower, simply run the following command in the Terminal (Mac, Linux) or the Command Prompt (Windows) from the root of your project.
+Just make sure to correctly capitalize the "W" and the "M" in WebMidi:

     bower install WebMidi

 Then, just add a `<script>` tag to your HTML page and make it point to:

-    bower_components/WebMidi/src/webmidi.js
+    <script src="bower_components/WebMidi/src/webmidi.js"></script>

 #### NPM Install

 If you prefer, you can install **WebMidi** with NPM.
-In order for this to work, you first need to create a `node_modules` folder in your project's root.
-Then, you also need to create the usual `package.json` file (you can do that by running `npm init`).

-When you are ready, from the project's root, simply issue the following command in the Terminal (Mac, Linux) or the Command Prompt (Windows):
+In order for this to work, you first need to create the usual `package.json` file.
+This is easily done by issuing `npm init` from your project's root.
+Then, simply issue the following command to perform the actual install:

     npm install webmidi

 Finally, just add a `<script>` tag to your HTML page and make it point to:

-    node_modules/webmidi/webmidi.min.js
+    <script src="node_modules/webmidi/webmidi.min.js"></script>

 ## Quick Start